adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 - 멀티뷰 CNN은 3D 물체를 2D로 투영하고 2 CNN을 적용하여 분류 작업을 한다. `multiview CNNs first project 3D objects to 2D and then make use of well-developed 2D image CNNs for classification.`

 - Inspired by its success, we design a neural network architecture that is also composed of the two stages.

-However,while multi-view CNNs use external rendering pipelinesfrom computer graphics, we achieve the 3D-to-2D projectionusing network layers in a manner similar to ‘X-rayscanning’.Key to this network is the use of an elongated anisotropickernel which helps capture the global structure of the 3Dvolume.
+- 일반적인 멀티뷰 CNN은 외부 CV의 도움이 필요 하다(투영파일 생성). 하지만 본 논문에서는  투영도 네트워크 안에서 진행하여 진정한 End-to-End화 하였다. `However, while multi-view CNNs use external rendering pipelines from computer graphics, we achieve the 3D-to-2D projection using network layers in a manner similar to X-rayscanning.`

+Key to this network is the use of an elongated anisotropickernel which helps capture the global structure of the 3Dvolume.

 As illustrated in Fig 4, the neural network has twomodules: an anisotropic probing module and a network innetwork module.

 The anisotropic probing module containsthree convolutional layers of elongated kernels, each followedby a nonlinear ReLU layer.

 Note that both the inputand output of each layer are 3D tensors.In contrast to traditional isotropic kernels, an anisotropicprobing module has the advantage of aggregating longrangeinteractions in the early feature learning stage withfewer parameters.

 As a comparison, with traditional neuralnetworks constructed from isotropic kernels, introducinglong-range interactions at an early stage can only beachieved through large kernels, which inevitably introducemany more parameters.

 After anisotropic probing, we usean adapted NIN network [23] to address the classificationproblem.Our anistropic probing network is capable of capturinginternal structures of objects through its X-ray like projectionmechanism.

 This is an ability not offered by standardrendering.

 Combined with multi-orientation pooling (introducedbelow), it is possible for this probing mechanism tocapture any 3D structure, due to its relationship with theRadon transform.In addition, this architecture is scalable to higher resolutions,since all its layers can be viewed as 2D.

 While3D convolution involves computation at locations of cubicresolution, we maintain quadratic compute.